Denton County Transportation Authority: A-train

 DCTA operates the A-train, a regional commuter rail line connecting Carrollton and Denton, to meet growing transportation demands in eastern Denton County.
 The 21-mile rail line parallels Interstate 35E and meets the Dallas Area Rapid Transit Green Line at Trinity Mills Station in Carrollton.

 It has six stations (two in Denton, three in Lewisville, and one in Carrollton) and opened June 20, 2011.

 GoZone

 GoZone is a microtransit service operated in partnership with Via Transportation.
 The service allows passengers to schedule curb-to-curb on-demand trips by van.
-Service is divided into two zones: Denton and Lewisville/Highland Village.
+Service is divided into three zones: Denton, Lewisville/Highland Village.
 Travel between zones is permitted on Sundays and holidays, and travel to either zone from DART's Trinity Mills station is available for four hours after A-train service ends.

 GoZone has a $1.50 base fare, though the Denton zone adds a 50¢-per-mile surcharge for trips over four miles.
 GoZone service is not included in multi-ride passes.

 The service was established in September 2021 to increase DCTA's network coverage, and it replaced most of DCTA's bus routes by 2022.
 In 2024, to reduce GoZone service in Denton, DCTA introduced restrictions on GoZone service near its remaining bus routes.

+GoZone Frisco

+In 2026, DCTA began providing pilot GoZone service to the city of Frisco.
+Frisco GoZone operates in a 21 sqmi zone, which covers approximately one-third of the city, as well as DART's Northwest Plano Park & Ride to allow for bus transfers.
+The service has a $3 base fare with a 50¢ surcharge for each additional 1+1/2 mi.